diffusiondata/gateway-examples/activity-feed-adapter/README.md

     java -Dgateway.config.file=activity-feed-adapter/src/main/resources/configuration.json -Dgateway.config.use-local-services=true -jar .\activity-feed-adapter\target\activity-feed-adapter-1.0.0-jar-with-dependencies.jar

+---
-# Activity Feed Gateway Adapter Example
+# Activity feed Gateway adapter example

 ## Introduction
 In this tutorial, you will learn how to use the 'Diffusion Gateway Framework' to develop a Gateway adapter for feeding streaming and batch/polled data into your Diffusion server.
 The Gateway framework makes it easy to integrate with different datasources for getting data in and out of Diffusion.
 You will see how the Gateway Framework provides a common and consistent application structure and a higher level of abstraction over the Diffusion SDK, as well as handling things like retries and timeouts.